https://www.totraveltoo.com/

 Why we chose it?

-Breakfast and Wi-Fi was included.
+Breakfast and Wi-Fi were included.

 What was it like?